virajkulkarni14/Awesome-Cucumber/README.md

 See how other teams and projects use Cucumber for their needs.

-- [GitLab](https://github.com/gitlabhq/gitlabhq) - The platform for modern developers
+- [GitLab](https://github.com/gitlabhq/gitlabhq) - The platform for modern developers.

 ## Videos